 Category Archives: Depression

 In this short article, I shall explain something about what to expect when you seek acupuncture treatment for depression.
 In a survey of over 9000 acupuncture patients in the UK, 11% of them were presenting with psychological complaints; in many practices, depression represents a significant portion of this category.
-Additionally, the World Health Organisation predicted in 2008, that by 2020, depression will be second only to chronic heart disease as an international health burden.
+Additionally, the 2015 Global Burden of Disease Study (1), found that depression was the third leading cause of disability internationally.
 It is thus a common problem, and about two-thirds of adults will at some time experience depression severe enough to interfere with their normal activities.

 Should you decide to come for acupuncture, some of the most important aspects I shall be interested in learning about first are whether you have a history of depression previously, when and how it began (eg. identifiable events or disproportionate reactions thereto), and how it affects your daily life (eg. ability to work, family and social relationships etc).
 Your wider health is enormously important too: do you feel the depression is a reaction to the burden of chronic pain or to limitations imposed by some other medical problem, or might it even stem from medication used to control that problem?
 Did it arise out of chronic stress, from say work, a difficult relationship or caring for elderly relatives?